Animal health

 H5Nx Gs/GD HPAI (1996)

-High pathogenicity avian influenza viruses within the Goose/Guangdong/1/96- lineage (Gs/GD) were first detected in geese in Guangdong Province, China in 1996.
-They have persisted, as high pathogenicity viruses, since then and have caused outbreaks in poultry across all regions globally other than Oceania.
+High pathogenicity avian influenza viruses (HPAIVs) of the H5N1 subtype were detected in geese in Guangdong Province, China in 1996.
+Viruses related to but not directly descended from A/Goose/Guangdong/1/96 (Gs/GD), the virus identified in China at the time have persisted, as high pathogenicity viruses Gs/GD-related HPAIVs have caused outbreaks in poultry across all regions globally other than Oceania.
 The initial viruses in this lineage were of the A(H5N1) subtype but other subtypes (including H5N2, H5N3 H5N5, H5N6, H5N8) have emerged, mainly in the past 10 years, as a result of reassortment with other avian influenza viruses.
 The common feature of these viruses is an HA gene related back to the original Gs/GD/96 virus.
 The HA gene of these viruses has evolved over the past 28 years, initially into 10 clades (clade 0 to 9) of which descendents of clade 2 viruses are the only ones that continue to circulate.
 Multiple 5th order clades persist such as the one that is currently dominant globally – clade 2.3.4.4b - whereas others have emerged and disappeared.

-Multiple genotypes carrying different combinations of the eight influenza A segmented genes have emerged presumably as a result of co-infection of birds with different avian inluenza viruses that also facilitated reassortment.
-Some important genotypes have been named unofficially (e.g. Z genotype in Hong Kong SAR, China in 2002, BB genotype derived from gulls in Europe in 2022 onwards).
-Of considerable significance has been reassortment with enzootic A(H9N2) viruses.
+Multiple genotypes carrying different combinations of the eight influenza A segmented genes have emerged in Gs/GD-related viruses, as a result of co-infection of birds with different avian influenza viruses that facilitated reassortment.
+Of considerable significance in the past has been reassortment with enzootic A(H9N2) viruses.

-Some of these Gs/GD viruses have produced severe zoonotic infections in humans, first identified in 1997 when an A(H5N1) clade 0 virus in the Gs/GD lineage in Hong Kong SAR, China caused disease outbreaks in poultry in farms and markets as well as severe disease in humans.
+Some Gs/GD-related viruses have produced severe zoonotic infections in humans, first identified in 1997 when an A(H5N1) clade 0 virus in Hong Kong SAR, China caused disease outbreaks in poultry in farms and markets as well as severe disease in humans.
 In several cases there was some evidence of limited onward transmission in humans and this event raised concerns that it might be the beginning of a human influenza pandemic.
-Despite the successful efforts to eradicate this particular strain, other viruses within this lineage persisted and evolved in China, becoming more adept at infecting domestic ducks.
+Despite the successful efforts to eradicate this particular strain, other Gs/GD-related viruses persisted and evolved in China, becoming more adept at infecting domestic ducks.
 By 2003 spread of these viruses via wild birds and live bird trade occurred across East and Southeast Asia, resulting in additional zoonotic infection in humans [link].

-For an updated list of bird species affected with A(H5Nx) see HERE
+For an updated list of bird and mammalian species affected with A(H5Nx) see HERE.

-Among the other Gs/GD virus clades that remain endemic in specific areas are clade 2.3.2.1a H5N1 viruses that have persisted in South Asia since 2010 and rarely associated with disease in humans.
+Among the other Gs/GD-related virus clades that remain endemic in specific areas are clade 2.3.2.1a H5N1 viruses that have persisted in South Asia since 2010 and rarely associated with disease in humans.

 Avian origin H3N8 LPAI

-An Influenza A(H3N8) virus lineage emerged in live bird markets in southern China in mid 2021 [link].
-Since then, three human cases of Influenza A(H3N8) have been reported: In April 2022, the first human clinical case associated with this lineage was reported in Henan Province, China and was associated with severe disease.
+An Influenza A(H3N8) virus lineage emerged in live bird markets in southern China in mid-2021.
+Since then, three human cases of Influenza A(H3N8) have been reported: In April 2022, the first human clinical case associated with this lineage was reported in Henan Province, China and was associated with severe disease [link].
 In May 2022, a 5-year-old boy was diagnosed with a mild influenza A(H3N8) infection in Changsha City, Hunan Province, China.
-On 27 March 2023, a third human case was reported from Guangdong Province, China in a 56-year-old female with underlying illneses who subsequently died.
+On 27 March 2023, a third human case was reported from Guangdong Province, China in a 56-year-old female with underlying illness who subsequently died.

 One of the A(H3N8) viruses isolated from a human was found to be transmissible by air in ferrets [link] but no evidence of sustained human transmission has been reported.